Tobii Eye Tracker 5 Review

 After watching several videos, as many do, I was compelled to give Tobii 5 Head and Eye tracker a try and this is where my disappointment sets in.
 My first challenge was attaching this to my monitor - the instructions call for attaching a self-sticking metallic bar to the bottom of the monitor and then attach the Tobii (*The Tobii uses magnets) my first challenge was I use a Fanatec DD2 Direct Drive that almost rests at the bottom of the monitor so I elected/had to attach the Tobii on the middle of the lower bezel using the supplied metal sticky bars.
 Calibration worked fine in this position without any problems.
 Calibration of the Tobii was quick and painless - Tobii got that part nailed.
 However, after a few days of use, the "sticky" tape gave way and the Tobii fell off the monitor.
 I re-applied using some Gorilla tape, aka duck tape.
 Thus the mounting Tobii calls for is hit or miss, most monitors, and game rooms become hot, and the glue will in most cases give way to the weight of the tracker, not a good thing when you are on the last lap of one of your best races.

 Tobii is an expensive piece of hardware for what it offers over your much faster hand mouse combination.
 I found in almost every game I was more accurate and faster just using mouse input over moving my head or eyes and secondly the frame rate was much better.
-More on the frame rate drop.
+Many games support button boxes and many racing wheels feature programmable buttons that allow looking left/right with a button push.

-When using a triple screen with ETS 2 or American Truck Simulator my average frame rate was around 90, when Tobii 5 was in use my frame rate dropped to around 50 FPS.
-So, I decided that maybe it was more beneficial using a single monitor with a higher frame rate with the head/eye tracking to give me the left and right views as I move my eyes/head similar to that of my triple screen gives me.
-Sorry to say, Tobii Eye/Head tracking was very spotty and I could never get the optimal settings dialed in - either it was too laggy or flickered between the left and right views until I hit reset.
+When using a triple screen with ETS 2 or American Truck Simulator my average frame rate was around 90 depending on weather and location.
+I decided that maybe it was more beneficial to use a single monitor with a higher frame rate with the head/eye tracking to give me the left and right views as I move my eyes/head similar to that of my triple screen gives me.
+Sorry to say, Tobii Eye/Head tracking was very spotty and I could never get the optimal settings dialed in - either it was too laggy, flickered between the left and right views, or not reliable.
 Keep in mind this is a piece of software running services in the background and sharing your game resource and memory. - thus if you already are low on computer resources or FPS the Tobii setup hurts in that regard and does not bring any true measurable benefit to the gaming experience.

 Let me mention the limited game software support for this device, just go to the Tobii site and check out the slim offerings for yourself.